 Trade receivables are reported at their outstanding unpaid balances, less allowances for credit losses.
-The allowances for credit losses are increased by the recognition of bad debt expense and decreased by charge-offs (net of recoveries) or by reversals to income.
+The allowance for expected credit losses are increased by the recognition of bad debt expense and decreased by charge-offs (net of recoveries) or by reversals to income.
 In determining expected credit losses, we consider our historical level of credit losses, current economic trends, and reasonable and supportable forecasts that affect the collectability of the future cash flows.
 A receivable balance is written off when we deem the balance to be uncollectible.
-The allowance for credit losses was \$0.2 million at March 31, 2022 and December 31, 2021.
+The allowance for expected credit losses was immaterial at September 30, 2022 and December 31, 2021.